igneus/gly/README.md

 (Only after that I learned to know the
 [GABC Transcription Tool][bentrans] by Benjamin Bloomfield, which does something quite similar, but as a web-based tool.
-You can think of gly as less clever GABC Transcription Tool for those who don't like web-based workflows.)
+You can think of gly as of a less clever GABC Transcription Tool for those who strongly prefer command-line and plaintext-file-based workflows over the web-based ones.)

 ## Features